VasudhaP11/Madhav_Ecommerce_Sales_Dashboard/README.md

 *Key Insights*:

-*Profit by Month*: Highest in December
+*Profit by Month*: Highest in November

 *Payment Modes*: COD (44%) is the most popular